Click here to download this document in pdf: 2025-26FinancialBudget.pdf

 0.1%

-6. First registration tax (FRT) on private cars (PCs) (proposed changes)
+6. First registration tax (FRT) on private cars (PCs) (no changes)

 Value $